3upperm2n/Optimized-Torch/README.md

 ###Performance
-To check the performance of Torch+MKLDNN, please use the benchmark: https://github.com/xhzhao/IntelTorch-benchmark
+To check the performance of Intel Torch, please use the benchmark: https://github.com/xhzhao/IntelTorch-benchmark

-To test Torch+MKLDNN on the imagenet dataset, refer to this link:  https://github.com/xhzhao/imagenet-CPU.torch
+To test Intel Torch on the imagenet dataset, refer to this link:  https://github.com/xhzhao/imagenet-CPU.torch